PierreMarchand20/personal_webpage/content/home/about.md

 # Biography

-Since November 2016, I am a PhD student under the supervision of [Xavier Claeys](https://www.ljll.math.upmc.fr/~claeys/) and [Frédéric Nataf](https://www.ljll.math.upmc.fr/nataf/) at Inria and at Laboratoire Jacques-Louis Lions (LJLL), working in the joint Inria-LJLL project team Alpines.
+I am a PhD student under the supervision of [Xavier Claeys](https://www.ljll.math.upmc.fr/~claeys/) and [Frédéric Nataf](https://www.ljll.math.upmc.fr/nataf/) at Inria and at Laboratoire Jacques-Louis Lions (LJLL), working in the joint Inria-LJLL project team Alpines.
 My thesis is funded by the ANR (French National Research Agency) via the ANR project [NonlocalDD](https://www.ljll.math.upmc.fr/~claeys/nonlocaldd/index.html).

 My research focuses on Decomposition Domain Methods (DDM) and Boundary Integral Equations (BIE).
 I am also developing a library for hierarchical matrix techniques called [Htool]({{< ref "/project/htool/index.md" >}}) with a parallelized matrix-vector product using MPI.

+I am currently looking for a **postdoctoral position** starting by the end of 2019.